 The Le Puy route goes through several different regional French departments, and each is responsible for maintaining their portion of the path.
 As a result, the quality of the signage will vary from florescent metal signs to paint on rocks, but the red and white stripes are consistent throughout.
 I found the trail got more confusing between Conques and Limogne-en-Quency, but I was never lost for more than a half hour.

 The Camino trails are part of a much larger hiking network in France, and the Le Puy route often referred to by its technical name: GR65.

 The climate conditions along the Le Puy route depend heavily on what month you begin walking.
 The first 10 stages vary quite a bit due to the constant elevation changes.

-When I started in late May, I encountered some snow and cold rain in the Aubrac.
-When I started in June during my following Camino, the same area got a serious heat wave.
+When I started my first Camino in late May (2016) I encountered some snow and cold rain in the Aubrac.
+When I started my second Camino in June (2019), the same area got a serious heat wave.

 A lot of locals suggested walking in late August, early September.
-There are less pilgrims along the route and the weather is mild.
+There are fewer pilgrims along the route and the weather is mild.

 There’s no way to guarantee a particular experience!

 Shops are not always open

 Managing your food requirements can be a bit complicated.
 Most stores are closed all day Sunday and Monday, and at midday for a couple of hours from Tuesday to Saturday.
 There are two solutions on these days: pack ingredients to cook your own food, or stay in hostels/BnBs where meals are included.

 Pasta, cheese, apples, granola bars, baguettes and dried fruits are all good to keep on hand.
 Don’t pack for more than a day or two!
 Most hostels have a kitchen and some cooking supplies (don’t be surprised if you find some delicious leftovers).